 Mark’s current company is Content House, a literary management company, which represents dozens of New York Times Best Selling Authors, screenwriters, directors and production companies.
 They also represent a lot of the top names in comic book authors and creators, webcomics, video games and new media.
 They are currently actively developing THE CROOK FACTORY based on the best-selling novel by Dan Simmons (THE TERROR, HYPERION) telling the true story of Ernest Hemingway running a spy ring out of Cuba during World War 2, as well as, the television series ONE SECOND AFTER with Constantin Films based on the best selling trilogy of books by William Forstchen.
 Recently, The Content House sold or set-up series on behalf of their clients to eOne, Warner Bros.
 Studios, Warner Animation, CW, Comedy Central, Showtime, and HBO.

-Submit your full script and receive an in-depth, one-hour private story notes call with an executive of your choice.
+Submit your full script to have a one-hour private story notes call with an executive of your choice.
 You’ll receive specific suggestions on how to elevate your script's dialogue, structure, pacing, characterization, tone, and marketability.

 **Please note screenplays are limited to 120 pages maximum.
 Please contact email@example.com for pricing on a consultation for a screenplay exceeding 120 pages.